-\begin{IEEEbiographynophoto}{Gustaf Hendeby} is an Associate Professor in Automatic Control at Linköping University, Sweden.
-He holds an M.Sc.\ in Applied Physics and Electrical Engineering (2002) and a Ph.D.\ in Automatic Control (2008), both from Linköping University.
-He has held research positions at DFKI and FOI.
-Dr.\ Hendeby is Senior Editor for the IEEE Trans.\ on Aerospace and Electronic Systems and Associate Editor-in-Chief of the Journal of Advances in Information Fusion.
-He leads the WASP Localization and Navigation Cluster and has chaired multiple IEEE FUSION conferences.
-He currently serves on the ISIF Board of Directors (2023–2025).
-His research focuses on sensor fusion and stochastic signal processing, particularly in nonlinear problems, target tracking, and SLAM. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Gustaf Hendeby} (\url{gustaf.hendeby@liu.se}) is an Associate Professor in Automatic Control at Linköping University, Sweden.
+He received his M.Sc.\ in Physics and Engineering (2002) and Ph.D.\ in Automatic Control (2008) from Linköping University, and held positions at DFKI and FOI.
+He is Editor for IEEE Transactions on Aerospace and Electronic Systems and Associate Editor-in-Chief of Journal of Advances in Information Fusion.
+He leads the WASP Localization and Navigation Cluster, has chaired multiple FUSION conferences, and serves on the ISIF Board of Directors as Vice President.
+His research focuses on sensor fusion and signal processing, including nonlinear estimation, target tracking, and SLAM. \end{IEEEbiographynophoto}